KevinTroyT/IC-Resume/README.md

-# Résumé in Internet Computer
+# Résumé on Internet Computer